A short lived life, the Crosstour only had one key used during its model run. The physical smart key with rectangle buttons. It looks like this:

 This is the battery you need for this Honda Crosstour physical key with rectangle buttons:

-- 2-Pack of CR1620 lithium coin cell batteries for small electronic devices
+- One pack of (2) CR1620 lithium coin cell batteries for small electronic devices

 - Powers devices such as watches, calculators, sporting goods, games, medical devices, and more

 - Long-lasting, reliable battery life; performs in extreme temperatures